 There’s one thing all caregivers can relate to: guilt.
 It doesn’t matter how much time and effort we devote to caring for a senior loved one, somehow it never seems to be enough, leaving us thinking we should have done more, shown more compassion, been more patient.
-And if we don’t properly handle the guilt, it can eat away at us, resulting in feelings of remorse and diminishing our self-esteem.
+And if we don’t properly handle senior caregiver guilt, it can eat away at us, resulting in feelings of remorse and diminishing our self-esteem.

 An ordinary circumstance may look like this: you wake up, rush to get the kids prepared for school, throw in a load of laundry and start to get your senior loved one ready to begin the day.
 You get her settled in for breakfast and mentally work through your overflowing to-do list for the day, when the senior announces that she would like oatmeal instead of cereal today; would that be too much trouble?
 Feeling agitated at this additional task, no matter how small, causes you to snap back at her with an unkind remark.

 Although you instantly recognize your overreaction, the harm has been done.
 You see a tear spring to your loved one’s eye, and immediately apologize and offer her the requested breakfast change and a hug.
 And though the senior has moved on from the episode and is contentedly enjoying her breakfast, the feelings of remorse settle deeper into your core, making it hard to forgive yourself and get over the mistake.

-And yet letting go of caregiver guilt is so critical, both for the caregiver herself and the older adult for whom she’s providing care.
+And yet letting go of senior caregiver guilt is so critical, both for the caregiver herself and the older adult for whom she’s providing care.
 Try these recommendations from Home With You’s experts in providing the professional Owings Mills senior care families trust: